Fair Value Measurements

 |Fair Value Measurements||

-The Company categorizes its cash as Level 1 fair value measurements.
-The Company categorizes its warrants potentially settleable in cash as Level 3 fair value measurements.
-The warrants potentially settleable in cash are measured at fair value on a recurring basis and are being marked to fair value at each reporting date until they are completely settled or meet the requirements to be accounted for as component of stockholders’ equity.
-The warrants are valued using the Black-Scholes option-pricing model as discussed in Note 5 - Warrants.
+The Company categorized its cash equivalents as Level 1 fair value measurements.
+The Company categorized its warrants potentially settleable in cash as Level 3 fair value measurements.
+The warrants potentially settleable in cash are measured at fair value on a recurring basis and are being marked to fair value at each reporting date until they are completely settled or meet the requirements to be accounted for as component of stockholders equity.
+The warrants are valued using the Black-Scholes option-pricing model as discussed in Note 4 below.

-The following table presents a summary of fair values of assets and liabilities that are re-measured at fair value at each balance sheet date as of September 30, 2018 and December 31, 2017, and their placement within the fair value hierarchy as discussed above:
+The following table presents a summary of fair values of assets and liabilities that are remeasured at fair value at each balance sheet date as of June 30, 2015 and December 31, 2014, and their placement within the fair value hierarchy as discussed above (in thousands):